Mahdi-0011/koala-components/README.md

-# koala-components
+# 🐨 koala-components 🐨

-A demo for students of React
+A demo for students of React showing basic static components.